 The history curriculum exposes students to fundamental content knowledge, supplies training in research skills appropriate to the discipline, and cultivates effective oral and written communication.
-Through these methods, the department endows its graduates with a background useful to both academic and other professional pursuits.
+Through these methods, the department endows its graduates with a background useful to academic, professional, and vocational pursuits.

 Departmental Student Learning Objectives

 A student who successfully completes the history curriculum will:

 Acquire fundamental content knowledge in global and American history.

 Demonstrate competency in research skills appropriate to the discipline.